-This article first appeared in the Chronicle of Philanthropy
+This article is adapted from one in the Chronicle of Philanthropy

 By Steven Waldman and Charles Sennott

 At a recent conference on local news, the veteran broadcaster Bob Schieffer praised the Texas Tribune — the acclaimed nonprofit website — but then added that it was just “a Band-Aid.”
 His reasoning: In the long run, real journalism can be sustained only if it’s part of a commercial enterprise.
 Stated another way, local news will be saved only if we create “new business models.”

 It’s time we recognized that an entirely commercial approach will not, in fact, save local journalism and that nonprofits and philanthropy must take a greater role.
 This nonprofit-commercial mix is the “new business model” that we’ve been pining for.

 There’s broad consensus that the crisis in local journalism is a crisis for democracy and the health of communities.
 Yet we keep hoping that a new app or a new business idea will fix it.

 Yes, we’ve seen some exciting developments among national media.
 The Washington Post has a print circulation of about 350,000 but reaches 90 million people each month through the internet.
 But local news continues to collapse, as local advertisers turn to national platforms like Facebook or Google.
 A local news publication cannot outrun falling ad rates by reaching tens of millions of new readers.
 We need a radical shift in our thinking about local media models, including a different attitude toward the role nonprofits play in journalism.